-PrEP, Pre Exposure Prophylaxis, taken once a day in a little pill, can reduce your risk of contracting HIV by up to 99% when taken daily.
+PrEP, Pre Exposure Prophylaxis, taken once a day in a little pill (Truvada or Descovy), can reduce your risk of contracting HIV by up to 99% when taken daily.
 The pill stops any virus that gets into your bloodstream from replicating, so once that virus dies, it exits your body without infection.

 Whether you’ve got insurance or not, programs can help to reduce or eliminate the cost of your PrEP prescription wherever possible.
 90% of Freddie’s PrEP users get their prescription for free, including offering three months of free PrEP while waiting for insurance coverage to kick in if need be.